abhishek-jha-ce/eng130-week3-restful-api/README.md

 - The Django REST framework can be used to create Python REST APIs.
 - Supports Authentication and Authorization when needed.
 - **HTTP Basic Auth** can be used to send login and password details to the required endpoint.
-- Supports both XML and JSON
+- Supports both XML and JSON.